Earthy, but mystical, this pop-up folk quartet drift through traditional Irish songs “tackling love, poverty and oppression.”

 For me the album works best when the accordion is thinnest (it can be intrusive at times) and the brightest highlight is “Siúil a Run,” with its well-aired, spacious sound and the more pronounced percussion.
 It is yet another with a striking tune and the whole track is quite magical.

 Haar is that unpredictable, fleeting mist that rolls in from the Irish and North Seas, often suddenly thick, then clearing to reveal sunshine.
 That impetuous and mystical character gives the band its name.
-They arrived suddenly, recorded without rehearsing, and may never play together again.
+They arrived suddenly, recorded without rehearsing, and went their way - but like the fog, they will be back again in due course.